James Craig (architect): Early life

 James Craig was the son of William Craig (1695–1762), a merchant, and Mary Thomson (1710–1790), sister of the poet James Thomson (1700–1748).
 In later life, the architect was famous for being the nephew of the poet.
-However, closer examination of his family history shows that he had well established links to Edinburgh Town Council, Edinburgh College and the city's Churches where he would later find work as an architect.
+However, closer examination of his family history shows that he had well established links to Edinburgh Town Council, Edinburgh University and the city's churches where he would later find work as an architect.
 He was also proud to be a Craig, and his letter seal bore the Craig arms and motto.

 His father was William Craig, a son of Robert Craig (1660–1738), a businessman and successful local politician, and Elizabeth Handieside.
 He had eight siblings of whom James, John and Janet lived into later life, with other sisters Marion and Agnes also reaching adulthood.
 Witnesses to the births of Robert Craig's children denote his political and professional friends.
-These included politicians with links to the College and Town Council, and clergymen.
+These included politicians with links to the University and Town Council, and clergymen.

 From 1694 Robert Craig had trained to be a merchant in Edinburgh.
-Though in late in life to do so, this decision was a good one as he and his elder brother, John Craig, who was a lawyer.
-Together the Craigs formed an effective partnership in managing money, loans, merchandise and property.
+Though late in life to do so, this decision was a good one as he and his elder brother, John Craig, a lawyer, formed an effective partnership in managing money, loans, merchandise and property.
 The family legacy was that the architect James Craig inherited a family used to discussing and managing property planning and building.

 From being a burgess and guildbrother of Edinburgh and a church elder (Greyfriars, Edinburgh, 1701 on), by 1704 Robert had been elected to the city's Town Council.
-Within two years he was Edinburgh College's Treasurer, and then Baillie of Leith in 1707, an Edinburgh Baillie after 1708, and Water Baillie of Leith in 1709.
+Within two years he was Edinburgh University's Treasurer, and then Baillie of Leith in 1707, an Edinburgh Baillie after 1708, and Water Baillie of Leith in 1709.
 His rise was impressive enough to be elected a Governor of George Heriot's Hospital in 1710.
 The very same year he was made a burgess of the burgh of Canongate.

 The next decade saw Robert Craig's political career continue to flourish.
 In 1713 he was elected Baron Baillie of Canongate, and from 1714 he became Edinburgh Town Council's moderator of stent tax, annually levied on property values, and its Dean of Guild.
 As Dean he held one of the top three posts in the Town Council beside the Treasurer and Lord Provost.
 He served a full three-year term in this post until 1717.
 In this period, from 1714 to 1716, he was Edinburgh's Commissioner of the General Convention of Royal Burghs.
 Here he saw applications from other Scottish towns and cities to expand and improve through new harbours, bridges and roads.